-The economic cycle, or business cycle, is a trend of upward and downward movements of Gross Domestic Product (GDP), which determines the overall long-term growth trend of an economy.
+The economic cycle, or business cycle, can be determined by monitoring the trend of upward and downward movements of Gross Domestic Product (GDP).

 Virtually everyone is a participant in the market economy.
 Everyone plays a role in either consuming or producing goods and services.

-The success of the market-based economy depends on the fact that it makes everyone better off through producing and consuming more goods and services over time.
-It is captured by the GDP, which provides a rough depiction of the overall wealth of an economy.
+The success of the market-based economy depends on the fact that it makes everyone better off by producing and consuming more goods and services over time.
+It is measured by GDP, which provides a rough depiction of the overall wealth of an economy.

-Since almost everyone is a participant in the overall economy, it reasonably follows that everyone is impacted by economic conditions.
-It is in everyone’s best interest for the economy to continuously expand and for everyone to continue accumulating more wealth.
+As everyone participates in the overall economy, it reasonably follows that everyone is somehow impacted by economic conditions.
+It is in the best interest for the economy to continuously expand and for everyone to continue accumulating more wealth.

 When economic conditions are strong and the economy is in a period of economic expansion, generally speaking, everyone is better off.
 Businesses generate profits and hire more employees, which leads to more disposable income that is spent to generate more profits in a virtuous cycle.

 However, when economic conditions are weak and the economy is in a period of economic contraction, generally speaking, everyone ends up being worse off.
 Businesses begin losing money and laying off employees, which leads to less disposable income and less consumer spending, resulting in less income for businesses in a vicious cycle.